gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >Good Morning Greg,
 >
->I’m just touching base to let you know that MLCOA is still in the process of liaising with their Canadian counterpart and arranging an appointment for you.
+>I'm just touching base to let you know that MLCOA is still in the process of liaising with their Canadian counterpart and arranging an appointment for you.
 >
->I’ll keep you updated.
+>I'll keep you updated.
 >
 >With Kind Regards,
 >
 >Vijayata
 >Delegate, Liability
->Primary Claims | Clients’ Benefits | Sydney Office
+>Primary Claims | Clients' Benefits | Sydney Office
->Department of Veterans’ Affairs
+>Department of Veterans' Affairs

 #### 20th of May, 2019 (Day 62)